dagenester/ignite-day2-aks/README.md

 You can also test the application by running a curl command

-__Note__ You need to find the external ip by running the following command
+__Note__ You need to find the EXTERNAL-IP by running the following command.
+This will be used as "Your Service Public LoadBalancer IP" in the next command.

 ```bash
 kubectl get service captureorder
 ```

-Now in the following command put your service public IP in the POST section
+Now in the following command put your service public IP in the POST section.
+Be sure to get rid of the "[ ]", too.

 ```bash
 curl -d '{"EmailAddress": "email@domain.com", "Product": "prod-1", "Total": 100}' -H "Content-Type: application/json" -X POST http://[Your Service Public LoadBalancer IP]/v1/order
 ```

-You should see that it posted an order.
+You should see that it posted an order, similar to this:
+   {
+      "orderId": "5e8b5d27aa9f5c00011682f13"
+   }

 ## Assign policies for AKS